Trade Risk's Swing Trading Framework

 When it comes to stock selection, there are two primary buckets trades fall into.

 First, is a basket of highly liquid ETFs mostly comprising of the major indices, sectors, commodities, etc. Using both leveraged and non-leveraged ETFs, these are names that are always potentially in play for a possible trade setup.

-The second group consists of individual stocks from our leadership list and from scanning the market daily.
+The second group consists of individual stocks from our TR150 Leadership Watchlist and from scanning the market daily.